-The Common Hostel offers minimalistic dorms and private rooms at a really reasonable price.
+The Common Hostel offers minimalist dorms and private rooms at a really reasonable price.
 Each bunk in the dorm has a privacy curtain, a reading light and outlets, as well as a locker.
 The shared bathrooms are absolutely humongous and clean, with complimentary toiletries and even a hair dryer!

 Art Mai Gallery Nimman Hotel

-A five star hotel at a mid range price, you’ll find Art Mai Gallery Hotel interesting, fun and perfectly located!
+A five-star hotel at a mid-range price, you’ll find Art Mai Gallery Hotel interesting, fun and perfectly located.
 Art Mai Gallery sits in the Nimman area, the trendiest part of Chiang Mai with cool little eateries, cafes and coworking spaces, and plenty of bars to hit once the sun goes down.
 It’s also just next to the large MAYA Mall, which has everything you could ever need.

 The rooms at this hotel are some of the coolest ever, with each one designed in a unique style by an artist.
-When choosing your room, pick between different “galleries” ranging from nude art to completely modern… Whatever tickles your fancy!
+When choosing your room, pick between different “galleries” ranging from nude art to completely modern… whatever tickles your fancy!

 Besides the art, each room is air conditioned, has a TV and seating area, as well as a private bathroom.

 One of the biggest draws of Art Mai Gallery is the rooftop infinity pool which overlooks all of Chiang Mai, perfect for a sunset swim.
-There’s a restaurant and bar on site, a fitness center, massage services, and a 24 hour front desk who’s happy to help you organize tours and activities around the city.
+There’s a restaurant and bar on site, a fitness center, massage services, and a 24-hour front desk who’s happy to help you organize tours and activities around the city.

 137 Pillars House